The 4th Annual Medical and Bioscience Education Day / SIMEC V

 Malathi Srinivasan, MD FACP, Clinical Professor, Medicine--Primary Care and Population Health

 Diane E. J. Stafford, MD, Clinical Professor, Pediatrics--Endocrinology and Diabetes

 The Instructional Peer Observation Program at Stanford School of Medicine is a partnership between the Teaching and Mentoring Academy and the Evaluation and Instructional Development department.
 Faculty of all levels are invited to participate in the program, engage in robust dialog, and create a community of practice, with the ultimate goal of strengthening teaching.
 During this session we will introduce our instructional peer observation model and the evidence supporting similar communities.
 Panel participants from the program will share their experiences both of observing colleagues and being observed in varied teaching environments: lecture, small group and clinical.
 Pearls and pitfalls of using various rubrics, skill building, vulnerabilities and growth mindset, community building, and the value of teaching, as well as adapting the program to remote environments will be addressed.
 Our goal is to share the breadth of experiences, model transparency, describe accessibility of the program, and encourage new participants.

 Lunch Break: 12:30pm - 1:15pm

 Restorative Yoga with YogaX

-This live-streamed class explores gentle movement, breath, and mindfulness to to support relaxation, healthful rest, and enhanced resilience.
+This 30 minute live-streamed class explores gentle movement, breath, and mindfulness to to support relaxation, healthful rest, and enhanced resilience.
 Props needed are a mat, two yoga bricks or stacked books, bolster/pillows, and a blanket/bath towel.

 Gentle Yoga for Wellness and Belonging